 As adults, such beliefs frequently guide decision making, responses to stressful situations (both positive and negative), and self-concept.
 Typically, these include beliefs about oneself, such as “I am unprotected,” “I am unlovable,” “I am flawed,” “I can’t handle this feeling,” and “I am powerless.”

 People react in certain ways as a result of these beliefs.
 For example, if they believe they are unprotected, they may decide never to take the risk of expressing their true feelings or being spontaneous.
 If they believe they are unlovable, they may decide that they need to work extra hard to earn someone’s love.
 They may become a rescuer or a caretaker, and, at some point, they will probably become unaware of and therefore unable to meet their own needs.
 If they feel flawed, they may strive to create a false self that tries to be perfect, perhaps physically by spending hours at the gym (and taking steroids or diet pills) or by obsessing over food to the point of creating a disorder.
 If they believe they can’t handle feelings, they will eventually not even try, finding that mood-altering substances and self-destructive behaviors create at least a temporary reprieve from the discomfort of painful emotions.
-Finally, those who feel powerless may try to affiliate with someone who can protect (or even control) them, or may strive to accumulate wealth or prestige to combat feeling ineffectual.
+Finally, those who feel powerless may try to affiliate with someone who can protect (or even control) them, or they may strive to accumulate wealth or prestige to combat feeling ineffectual.

-All of these long-standing beliefs and decisions about ourselves, made as a result of pivotal moments in our young lives, operate silently in the background unless they are made conscious and then changed.
+All of these long-standing beliefs and decisions, made as a result of pivotal moments in our young lives, operate silently in the background unless they are made conscious and then changed.
 Despite being rooted in the past, they very much affect our present-day decisions and relationships.
 I liken them to software that is unseen but guides virtually every aspect of a system’s operations.
 Unless the negative beliefs and decisions are identified and corrected, they persist and continue to create undesired outcomes.
 It is these false beliefs that explain why people work very hard at changing external circumstances only to find themselves repeating the same behaviors and situations, seemingly endlessly.
 These invisible forces go a long way toward explaining repetitious and destructive behavior, which is discouraging for the individual and everyone around them.

 Until we understand the sources of our shame and correct the accompanying false beliefs and behavioral decisions, we are susceptible to the pull of addictive behavior.
-In order to turn the tide on this cycle, one needs to first seek help to address the addiction itself, and in the process address the false negative beliefs that led to shame in the first place.
+In order to turn the tide on this cycle, one needs to first seek help to address the addiction itself, and in the process address the false negative beliefs that led to shame (and therefore addiction) in the first place.
 It is also imperative to connect with supportive friends and an understanding community that allows us to open up and thus transform our feelings of shame into that which helps and heals.